harshilnayi/BlockScope/Video_Tutorial.md

 **▶️ Watch the Tutorial →** [BlockScope Demo Video](https://drive.google.com/file/d/14nlZZgs0lqmPzqBZ3F2Vnh7kh3JhO127/view?usp=sharing)

-> **Note:** For long-term reliability, consider re-uploading this video to YouTube or a dedicated hosting platform.
+> **Note:** This video is currently hosted on Google Drive.
+For long-term reliability, it will be migrated to YouTube.
+If the link breaks, please open an issue on the repository.

 ---